nburgdorfer/sweep/README.md

-# MVStudio: A Modular Library for Deep Multi-View Stereo Networks.
+# Sweep: A Modular Library for Deep Multi-View Stereo Networks.

 ## About
 <details open>